crhrabal/fsg-github-demo/README.md

   - Create a new repository.
 Click the + at the top of the page

     - Make it public, Add a readme.
+Add a license.

   - Local vs Web-based